Commercial Support Information

 AANS CME activities are strictly educational and NOT promotional.

 - ACCME requires the separation of education from all promotional activities, materials and messages.

 - Payment and arrangements for advertising and exhibits must be separate business transactions and cannot be conditions for commercial support.

-- Promotional materials are not allowed to be displayed or distributed within the scientific program meeting room before, during or after the educational activity.
+- Promotional materials are not allowed to be displayed or distributed within the scientific program education space before, during or after the educational activity.

 - If equipment is supplied for an educational activity, it must be for demonstration and educational purposes only.

 An educational grant is used to support the educational components of a CME activity.
 It can be in the form of a monetary grant or an "in-kind" donation.

 - Educational grants support expenses for developing and presenting a CME activity.

 - They can be used to pay for the expenses of faculty as well others who are working on the activity.